 See also: Eyelash Growers

 In 1917, again with the assistance of Parke-Davis, Maybell Laboratories began production and sale of a cake eyelash and eyebrow beautifier.
-The exact composition of this product is unknown but it was most likely a sodium stearate based cake mascara known earlier also as ‘water cosmetique’ or ‘mascaro’.
+The exact composition of this product is unknown but it was most likely a sodium stearate cake mascara also known as ‘water cosmetique’ or ‘mascaro’.

 Like other products of its type the colouring agents were suspended in a base of sodium stearate soap.
 The soap and pigments were mixed together, extruded into strips, stamped and dried.
-The product was applied by first wetting the cake, then using a small brush to lift and apply the colouring to the eyebrows and eyelashes.
-Early versions could irritate the eye but later versions made with triethanolamine stearate were non-smarting.
+The product was applied by first wetting the cake, then using a small brush to lift and apply the colour to the eyebrows and eyelashes.
+Early versions could irritate the eye but later versions made with triethanolamine stearate were less smarting.

 See also: Lash-Brow-Ine

-In 1924 the growing business was relocated to larger headquarters at 5900 North Ridge Avenue, Chicago.
-The new headquarters also came with a new business name as Maybell Laboratories had been renamed as Maybelline in 1923.
+In 1924, the growing business was relocated to larger headquarters at 5900 North Ridge Avenue, Chicago.
+The new headquarters also came with a new business name with Maybell Laboratories renamed Maybelline in 1923.